2015 State Equal Pay Legislation by the NumbersAugust 20, 2015

 Meanwhile, Massachusetts has two identical equal pay bills pending, both of which have passed committee in the first chamber.
 Massachusetts House Bill 1733 and Senate Bill 983 have many provisions similar to the bills pending in California, including prohibiting employers from discriminating against employees who are involved in proceedings to enforce equal pay protections and barring employers from asking about a potential hire’s prior salary history.
 The Massachusetts bills would also require pay regulations to be posted in public work spaces and clarify employer defenses to claims.
 One unique feature of the Massachusetts bills is the establishment of a “rebuttable presumption” of innocence — meaning that if the employer has taken certain defined steps toward eliminating wage differentials based on gender, courts will presume that the employer is innocent unless contrary evidence is supplied.
 This provision would act as a carrot to incentivize employers to curb wage discrimination and close the pay gap in return for minimizing their potential for liability.

 During the 2015 session, at least 21 other states proposed equal pay bills that were ultimately defeated.

 Of those attempts, Kentucky, Louisiana, Nevada, and Washington succeeded in getting equal pay bills through their first chamber, which is a good sign for action in the next legislative session.
 We’ll keep an eye on these proposals and look for them to be reintroduced.

 AAUW is committed to helping members advance equal pay legislation in their states.
 An updated edition of our report, The Simple Truth about the Gender Pay Gap, will be released in mid-September with new analysis of state equal pay laws.
 Look for other resources related to this topic as the 2016 legislative sessions approach.

-Read past state blog posts, like this one about a harmful legislative tactic to revoke paid sick days, minimum wage, and other laws helping women.
+Read about a harmful legislative tactic to revoke paid sick days, minimum wage, and other laws helping women.